Su-Schrieffer-Heeger model driven by sequences of two unitaries: periodic, quasiperiodic, aperiodic, and random protocols: Random driving with two unitaries

 \section{Random driving with two unitaries}

-To contrast with the special features of the Fibonacci drive, we now consider driving the same left-localized end mode of $U_1$ with a random drive for parameters $J_1 = 1.1, ~J_2 = 1.5$, $T = 0.1$, $L=800$, and $\ep = 0.1$ and $0.5$.
+To contrast with the special features of the Fibonacci drive, we now consider driving the same left-localized end mode of $H_1$ with a random drive for parameters $J_1 = 1.1, ~J_2 = 1.5$, $T = 0.1$, $L=800$, and $\ep = 0.1$ and $0.5$.
 Figure~\ref{fig17} shows plots of the $LE$ versus the number of drives $n$ for the two values of $\ep$.
 For both values of $\ep$, we find that the $LE$ starts decaying quite early (about $n \sim 20$), and it decays much faster than for the Fibonacci drive (Fig.~\ref{fig9}).
-Thus the end modes remain stable up to a much longer number of drives ($n \sim 10^7$) for a Fibonacci drive compared to a random drive where the end modes become unstable quite rapidly.
+Thus the end modes remain stable up to a much larger number of drives ($n \sim 10^7$) for the Fibonacci and Thue-Morse drives compared to a random drive where the end modes become unstable quite rapidly.
+This can be understood by looking at the effects of first-order commutators following arguments similar to those given above for the Fibonacci and Thue-Morse drives.
+For a random drive we find that \beq U ~=~ e^{-i \{ (H_1 + H_2)/2 - \frac{i}{2} [H_1, H_2] T \delta (n)\} nT}, \eeq where the coefficient of $H_1 + H_2$ is $1/2$ because $U_1$ and $U_2$ appear with probability $1/2$ each.
+However, unlike the expressions given in Eq.~\eqref{bch4} and \eqref{bch6} for the Fibonacci and Thue-Morse drives respectively, we find that for a random drive, the rapidly fluctuating number $\delta (n)$ in Eq.~\eqref{bch7} does {\it not} lie in a bounded interval but rather grows as $\sqrt{n}$ along with a fluctuating sign.
+(This is essentially because a random walk consisting of two possible steps, $+1$ and $-1$, will show fluctuations of order $\sqrt{n}$ after $n$ steps).
+As a result, the effective Hamiltonian $H_{eff}$ obtained from Eq.~\eqref{bch7} by $U = e^{-i H_{eff} nT}$ fluctuates in an unbounded manner when $n$ becomes very large.
+This leads to a rapid decay in the $LE$.